 A picture is worth a thousand words, which is why we want you to include some awesome photos when creating your Adventure.
-The images you choose in this step will be one of the first things Explorers see when they view it and will entice them to click on your Adventure.
+The images you choose will be the first thing Explorers see when they view your Adventure and will entice them to read more.
 This section can make or break your Adventure, so we’ve put together an in-depth guide on how to choose your photos, what type of shots you’ll want, and what level of quality we look for.

 People, People, People…

-We can stress that enough.
+We can’t stress that enough.
 People want to see other people enjoying your Adventures!
-They want to imagine themselves exploring that canyoning, enjoying the sunset from a mountain top, or skiing in knee deep powder.
-The stunning panoramic shots are beautiful, but we recommend you try to include guests in as many photos as you can.
+They want to imagine themselves exploring that canyon, enjoying the sunset from a mountain top, or skiing in knee-deep powder.
+Stunning panoramic shots are beautiful, but we recommend you try to include guests in as many photos as you can.